Kein1945/GPS_Teltonika_Server/README.md

 GPS_Teltonika_Server
 ====================

-Server for GPS trackers Teltonika FM(?)
+Server for GPS trackers Teltonika FM4200

 Required for proxify data from gps terminals to mssql(or other) database.
 Actually this is a special case of usage, but you can modify it at your convenience.